karehaa/redact-web/README.md

 ```bash
 code .
 ```
-Alternatively, you can manually open Visual Studio Code and navigate to the project folder to open it.
+Alternatively, you can manually open Visual Studio Code and navigate to the project folder to open it. <br>

 ## 📝 Notes
 And also, individually, make sure you already have these installed and run it in your device whether through XAMPP or manually: